EFTEC/StateMachineOne/README.md

 Dual license (LGPL 3.0 and Commercial).
 See LICENSE file.

 ## Version
+* 2.17 2021-10-01
+  * [Core] added the method $zeroDate to set the default datetime value inside the database.
 * 2.17 2021-09-26
   * [Core] Added the method **duringState2()** so you add a new transition that stays, so you can save the logic into a class.
 * 2.16 2021-09-26